zcleve/PHYS3000_Portfoio/Charge.txt Prompt/readme.txt

     as I approach more and more prompts, and hopefully more script ideas arise too.
 I still need to replace the created methods in vectorMath in nFCS.py, as well as finish out some needed functions.
 I plan on having this prompt done-done and a new git repo started for my reusable scripts tomorrow.

+1/30/2024 - Entry 003 (it's 11:54am)

+            I have finished this prompt with the visualization component to the degree of satisfaction I had desired.
+       Overall, I am unfortunately saddened by my lack of general progress towards any other coding, as I had simply just not done anything for like over a week.
+I plan on being much more proactive and generally productive in this class and in the prompts, portfolios, and projects.
+       Time to become a Computational Physics Pro.